 Receive a Satisfactory result for their proctoring session review.

-For more information about the way that learners experience proctored exams, see Taking a Proctored Exam in the edX Learner’s Guide.
+For more information about the way that learners experience proctored exams, see Taking Timed and Proctored Exams in the edX Help Center.